-The following table lists the subjects required to achieve the Communications and Networks Specialisation of the Master of Electrical Engineering degree.
+The following table lists the subjects required to achieve the Intelligent Networks and Communications Specialisation of the Master of Electrical Engineering degree.
 The table shows the suggested order of taking the subjects, with start and mid-year entry possible.
 Based on your bachelor's degree, you may be awarded advanced standing for the subjects grouped under Year 1, or part thereof.

 The program shown in the table above is built up of the following parts:

 - Nine foundational subjects that are core to all specialisations of the degree.
 The foundational subjects are the eight subjects indicated in Year 1 of the table plus the Embedded Systems Design subject, which together provide you with a solid foundation from which to specialise.

 - Six subjects that are bespoke to achieving the Intelligent Networks and Communications Specialisation, described in more detail below.
 These subject build upon the foundations of electrical engineering.

 - An individualised capstone project that is an outlet for all the expertise you have developed, described in more detail below.

 - A selective subject that focuses on professional skills development, described in more detail below.

 - Six elective subjects to explore your interests and develop expertise across any of our specialisation areas, recommendations provided below.